Robert R. Cawley, D.O.

 Can I have visitors when at the hospital for my delivery?

 The Women & Children's Center is limiting visitors to one support person during labor & delivery and two caregivers for pediatric patients.
 Visitors will be screened for signs of respiratory illness and not allowed in if they are sick.
-Visitors are asked to remain in the room with patient and not leave hospital or have contact with friends/family until discharged.

 Any of the Affiliated Doulas of Wentworth-Douglass Hospital will be allowed in the room to assist laboring mothers as they are considered part of the clinical team.
 If your professional doula is not affiliated with Wentworth-Douglass Hospital, please contact the Wentworth-Douglass Maternal/Child Resource office at (603) 609-6964.